raufs/gtdb_gca_to_taxa_mappings/README.md

 # GECCO weights

 As of Feb 2025, it also contains a plain text file containing weight scores for Pfam domains by GECCO.
 This is for planned incorporation into zol v1.5.9.
+Version 0.9.10 of GECCO was used.
 If you use this functionality, please cite:

 [Accurate de novo identification of biosynthetic gene clusters with GECCO](https://www.biorxiv.org/content/10.1101/2021.05.03.442509v1.full) by Carroll, Larralde, Fleck et al. 2021